maartenplieger/react-webmapjs/README.md

 As soon as you've created the token, go to GitLab and:
 1. Click on Settings --> CI/CD --> Variables
-2. Change or create the NPM_AUTHENTICATION_TOKEN variable to the created authentication token.
+2. Change or create the NPM_TOKEN variable to the created authentication token.